Formative Years in Indiana Lincoln Penny

 - Authorizing Legislation: Public Law 109-145

-In 2009, the United States Mint issued four different pennies throughout the year in recognition of the bicentennial of Lincoln’s birth and centennial of the first year of the Lincoln cent.
+The Formative Years in Indiana Lincoln Penny is the second coin in the Lincoln Bicentennial One Cent Program.
+In 2009, the U.S. Mint issued four different pennies throughout the year in recognition of the bicentennial (200th anniversary) of Lincoln’s birth and centennial (100th anniversary) of the first year of the Lincoln cent.
 The themes on the reverses represent the four major aspects of Lincoln’s life.

 Formative Years in Indiana (1816-1830)